Monday 28th April

 Sonic Imperfections

 Nigel Bryant of the South East London based live music night Sonic Imperfections, plays a selection of experimental and unusual sounds.
+This month's show includes music from Natasha Barrett, Daniele Veronese and Robert Dallas Gray.
 For more information visit facebook.com/SonicImperfections.
 [Repeats Saturday 12.30am.]

 11:00pm - 12:00am